exfm/petrucci/README.md

-# node-petrucci
+# petrucci

-Redis event watcher
+Redis event watcher for the exfm shuffle service

 ## Install